-Here at Balulu we believe in transparency in the fashion industry.
-We want you to know as much as possible what goes on behind the scenes.
-Here is a little bit about how we pay our small and wonderful team.
+I believe in keeping my fashion label transparent and traceable.
+I want you to know as much as possible what goes on behind the scenes.
+Here is a little bit about how I pay my small and wonderful team.

-We pay for the fabrics separately and directly off the local suppliers.
-We pay 60% upfront, and 40% once all the items have been delivered and checked.
+I pay for the fabrics separately and directly off the local suppliers.
+I pay 60% upfront, and 40% once all the items have been delivered and checked.
 This system works for everyone.
 Not paying it all at once means there is still something to work towards and encourages them to do the job well and in good time.

 Everyone involved is paid above the living wage, and ensured safe working conditions, holidays, sickness breaks and days off.
 They mostly work 6 day weeks, excluding holidays, and never more than 48 hours in that week.
 If they do have to work overtime they are paid for it.